LucilleCalmon/Dirac-signal-processing/README.md

 https://doi.org/10.25921/7ntx-z961.

 ### Files:
-dataBuoys-coords.jld2 dataset in jld2 format
+_dataBuoys-coords.jld2_: dataset in jld2 format
-dataBuoys.jld2 dataset in jld2 format that includes the coordinates of the hexagons buoy_data.py: script to read the above files and return python arrays necessary to the analysis Buoys Mass-general noise-to-share.ipynb: notebook containing the analysis conducted in paper [1]
+_dataBuoys.jld2_: dataset in jld2 format that includes the coordinates of the hexagons _buoy_data.py_: script to read the above files and return python arrays necessary to the analysis _Buoys Mass-general noise-to-share.ipynb_: notebook containing the analysis conducted in paper [1]

-Note: parameters alpha, and tau from [1] are respectively called beta and gamma in the code.